m4c4r0n1n/nananvim/README.md

 <img width="1319" height="1376" alt="image" src="https://github.com/user-attachments/assets/0f47d7df-7692-4e4a-8974-d325f8219308" />

 A minimal Neovim config that actually works.
 Built primarily for Arch but works on most Linux distros and MacOS.
 I'm just one nana-man trying to make a decent config, so bear with me if something's janky or whatever.
-I built this for fun and to make a small config that's a bit beefier without bloat all while keeping it easy to customize.
+I built this for fun and to make a small config that's a bit beefier with useful shit without bloat all while keeping it easy to customize.
+The idea is to have the most over-glorified nvim config dots possible that are easily customizable should someone else ever decide to give them a shot.
+Pretty minimal, easy for those who don't want to spend all day configuring neovim to act like an IDE.
 Should you trust a solo dude's configs for nvim?
 Hell yes.

 ## What's in it?

-- **Snacks.nvim**: Dashboard on startup, plus a file picker that can preview images, PDFs, Mermaid diagrams, and LaTeX right in your terminal (if you're using Kitty)
+- **Snacks.nvim**: Dashboard on startup, plus a file picker that can preview images, PDFs, and more right in your terminal (if you're using Kitty)
 - **Treesitter**: Better syntax highlighting and code navigation for 20+ languages
 - **LSP**: Language servers auto-install through Mason (Lua, Python, TypeScript, C/C++, HTML/CSS/JSON out of the box)
 - **Telescope**: Fuzzy finder for live grep, buffers, help tags, and more
 - **Rose Pine Moon**: Beautiful theme with pure black background for that clean aesthetic
+- **Codeium**: Free AI code suggestions as you type
+- **Avante.nvim**: AI chat for code (optional, requires API key setup)
-- **Other stuff**: Bufferline for tabs, gitsigns for git integration, trouble for diagnostics, todo-comments, autopairs, surround motions, conform for formatting, toggleterm, lualine status bar, and GitHub Copilot for AI pair programming
+- **Other stuff**: Bufferline for tabs, gitsigns for git integration, trouble for diagnostics, todo-comments, autopairs, surround motions, conform for formatting, toggleterm, lualine status bar

 ## Screenshots